catalyzeio/policies/source/sections/22-key_definitions.md

 * *Disaster Recovery*: The ability to recover a system and data after being made unavailable.

 * *Disaster Recovery Service*: A disaster recovery service for disaster recovery in the case of system unavailability.
 This includes both the technical and the non-technical (process) required to effectively stand up an application after an outage.
-Offered with all Datica Add-ons and as an option for Platform Customers.

 * *Disclosure*: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.